-A midwifery-led birth centre that opened in 2010 at City Hospital in Birmingham has won The National Royal College of Midwives Award for “your Birth in our home”.
-It was judged by the President of the RCM and committee of judges.
+A midwifery-led birth center that opened in 2010 at City Hospital in Birmingham has won The National Royal College of Midwives Award for “your Birth in our home”.
+It was judged by the President of the RCM and the committee of judges.
 The award was presented by Natasha Kaplinski at The Brewery, London.

-Paul Scott, Capital Projects Manager, from City Hospital says: ‘It was an important consideration to get the acoustics right in the Serenity Midwifery Birth Centre, as its name suggests we wanted to create a serene and tranquil space in which low risk patients could feel as comfortable as possible when they give birth.
-Given the difficulty of communicating with some of our patients it was also important to create an environment where they could feel safe and supported by our midwives’
+Paul Scott, Capital Projects Manager, from City Hospital, says: ‘It was an important consideration to get the acoustics right in the Serenity Midwifery Birth Centre.
+As its name suggests we wanted to create a serene space in which low-risk patients could feel as comfortable as possible.
+Given the difficulty of communicating with some of our patients, it was also important to create an environment where they could feel safe and supported by our midwives’.